Carbohydrates Types & Health Benefits

 Summing up

 Carbohydrates help in the performance of several key functions in your body.
-They act as a primary fuel source of energy for the operation of the body.
+They act as a primary fuel source of Energy for the operation of the body.
 They aid in the development of the neurological activity of your brain.
-Carbohydrates along with fibre help to maintain a good digestive system and lower the risk of heart diseases and diabetes from the body.
+Carbohydrates, along with fibre, help to maintain a good digestive system and lower the risk of heart disease and diabetes in the body.

-1. What are the 3 types of carbohydrates?
+1. What are the three types of carbohydrates?

 Sugar, Starch, and Fibre are three main types of carbohydrates.